viktor1vasilevski/clean-architecture-webapi/README.md

     ```

 7. Next step is to register some user
-    - you can use swagger here, just to see what input should you provide to get registered. (you can use Postman or Fiddler for registration, or some other program)
+    - you can use Postman or Fiddler for registration, or some other program and provid this json format with your values
+     ```json
+     {
+        "Username": "YourUsername",
+        "Email": "YourEmail@yahoo.com",
+        "Password": "YourPassword@123",
+        "ConfirmPassword": "YourPassword@123"
+     }
+     ```
     - after you get registered, automatically, this user will have the role "User".
        Go in the table AspNetUserRoles and notice that the RoleId is already 2 for that one user.
        Just edit the table and change it manually to 1 and press TAB,